Anmol-Shh/Moonlit_Threads_Frontend/README.md

 **Email Service:** Nodemailer

 **<h1>IMP</h1>**
 **Imp:** Render takes couple of seconds to load the backend as I am using a free version of it.
-Thank you for your patience\
+Thank you for your patience.\
-also none of the pictures are mine they are taken from the existing luxurious brand Blurberry, Channel, Versace, Prada, OG luxury, Dior.
+Also none of the pictures are mine they are taken from the existing luxurious brands viz.
+Blurberry, Channel, Versace, Prada, OG luxury, Dior.

 **<h1>📌 Setup Instructions</h1>**
 **<h3>Clone the repository</h3>**